mrc-ide/individual/joss/paper.md

 simulated individuals.
 Individual agents are only defined by their unique id, their position in bitset that defines membership to a finite variable, or the element of a vector of integers or floats for unbounded or real variables.
-There is no array or other data structure storing a vector of typed agents;
-each individual is defined by its position (id) in each variable.
 This architecture is reminiscent of the entity component system design Each variable type (categorical, integer, or double) is managed by a data type with both an R and C++ interface.